dgrr/gtl/README.md

 	Next() bool
 	// Advance advances the cursor `n` steps.
 Returns false if `n` overflows.
 	Advance(n int) bool
-	// V returns the value held in the iterator.
+	// Get returns the value held in the iterator.
-	V() T
+	Get() T
 	// Ptr returns a pointer to T.
 	Ptr() *T
 }